cfpb/hmda-platform/README.md

 ### Java 8 SDK

 The HMDA Platform runs on the Java Virtual Machine (JVM), and requires the Java 8 JDK to build and run the project.
-This project is currenly being built and tested on [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+This project is currently being built and tested on [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 See [Oracle's JDK Install Overview](http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) for install instructions.

 The HMDA Platform should also run on OpenJDK 8.